 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-According to Brazilian regulations, ICT products to be sold and used in Brazil, must have a Certificate of Conformity issued by a Designated Certification Body (OCD), indicating that they comply with Brazilian regulatory requirements.
+According to Brazilian regulations, ICT products sold and used in Brazil must have a Certificate of Conformity issued by a Designated Certification Body (OCD), indicating compliance with Brazilian regulatory requirements.
 This certificate must also be approved by the Brazilian Telecommunications Agency (ANATEL).
-The chosen OCD will examine the technical characteristics of the product, determine the applicable regulations and laboratory tests which will be necessary for the certification and approval process.
-The list of OCDs designated by Anatel to conduct certification processes is available under the tab "Informações Técnicas" then "Certificação de Produtos" and OCDs.
-It is also important to note that, for imported products, the manufacturer must have a local representative, established according to Brazilian legislation, who will be responsible for product supply and warranty in Brazil.
-For additional information please visit Anatel’s website.
+The chosen OCD will examine the technical characteristics of the product and determine applicable certifications and approvals.
+The list of OCDs designated by Anatel can be found here.
+Brazilian law requires manufacturers of imported products to have a local representative— responsible for product supply and warranty within Brazil.
+This report uses exchange rate US$1.00 = R$4.00.

-Brazilian Association of Information and Communications Technology Companies (BRASSCOM)
+- Brazilian Association of Information and Communication Technology Companies – Brasscom

 - Brazilian Electrical and Electronics Industry Association – Abinee